I turned the frameworks of legendary thinkers into agents that ship outcomes.

 CRUSH proved that a thought leader's intellectual framework could be encoded as interactive software — wisdom made deployable.
 This became the template for everything that followed.

-After CRUSH proved the model, I spent three decades building platforms that encode the methodologies of the world's most influential business strategists.
+After CRUSH proved the model, I spent three decades encoding the world's most influential strategists — McKenna, Hamel, Yates, Skarzynski, Gale — into platforms Global 1000 teams actually used.

-Long before AI agents became the defining paradigm of the 2020s, I was building autonomous software agents in Java — founding one of the first Java shops in the country.
+Twenty-five years before agents were the defining paradigm, I was shipping autonomous software agents in Java — and founded one of the first Java shops in the country to do it.

 AAAI Multi-Agent Systems — 1999From JAWS in the late '90s → Tulli.ai's semantic agents in 2020 → StudioLens's autonomous research loop in 2026.
 A continuous thread of building systems that act on behalf of humans.